Child Support Lawyers and Attorneys in Birmingham, Alabama

 Under the law, both parents are required to financially support their children to adulthood.
 Divorce does not end this responsibility.
 If you are getting divorced, you may need to make decisions about child support payments.
 If you have had a child and are not married, you may need to establish paternity so that you can receive child support payments.

 Alabama child support guidelines provide an amount for child support based upon a number of factors.
+Parents who want to estimate the amount of money they will pay or receive in child support can use Alabama’s child support guidelines.
 The calculator factors in health insurance premiums, child care, and any alimony or child support from a previous marriage.
 Although the calculated amount is not set in stone, it is generally accepted by the court unless there are conditions that may necessitate greater support.
 For example, if your child is medically fragile or has special needs, that amount may be modified to take these needs and relevant costs into account.

-Child support must be paid until the child is 19, becomes self-supporting (moves out of the home and can support themselves financially), or is married.
+Child support must be paid until the child is 19 (in some cases), becomes self-supporting (moves out of the home and can support themselves financially), or is married.
 At the Zwiebel Law Firm, we are eager to help you achieve a divorce settlement that is beneficial to you in every way.
 Contact us today either online or at 205-623-1001.

 Other Factors to Consider in Child Support Settlements

 Child support can cover a range of fees for your child—from medical costs, school fees, extracurricular expenses, entertainment, and food.
 Child support fees are not restrictive.
 This means that unless there is an agreement in place about where the child support payment will go, the parent receiving the payment can use the money for whatever purpose they see fit.
 Some parents who are paying child support want to make sure the money goes to the benefit of their children.
 In order to ensure that this happens, sometimes parents will include specifics about what child support payments should cover.
 Some parents ask that payments go to school fees, others ask that it go toward medical expenses, or clothing.